 Tabata protocol inspired workouts are my favorite.
 They are short, intense, effective and have been proven by many scientific studies to be one of the best training methods for increasing VO2max and burning fat.

 A word of caution here.
-Tabata protocol workouts require performing all-out effort sprints, so only start doing them once you have built enough stamina and endurance.
-Otherwise, you will be risking injury or a painful burnout.
+Tabata protocol workouts require performing all-out effort sprints, so only start doing them once you have built enough stamina.
+Otherwise, you will be risking injury or a severe burnout.

 Tabata sprints can be done almost anywhere: on a beach, on a trail, up a hill (for more resistance), on a treadmill, but, in my personal experience, the most convenient way to do them is on a running track.

 I usually prefer performing the Tabata protocol sprints back and forth, because this helps me map out my progress and speed as I go.
 On my way back, I strive to make it back to my starting point, and so on.
 This can become quite challenging especially after the 5th or 6th sprint.

 Start out with a decent warm up of 10 minutes easy running followed by a few strides or short sprints to get your legs ready for the fast pace.

 Next, sprint as fast as you can for 20 seconds, then take a 10-second recovery break, walking or jogging at a slow pace.
 Repeat the process for 10 to 15 minutes.

 Finish off the workout with a 5-minute slow jog as a cool down.